Hyundai Motor to debut luxury Genesis brand in Europe this summer

-Autos & TransportationHyundai Motor to debut luxury Genesis brand in Europe this summer

-South Korea's Hyundai Motor Co (005380.KS) said on Tuesday it will launch its premium brand Genesis in Europe this summer, debuting its flagship sedan and sports utility vehicle (SUV) in one of the world's fastest growing electric vehicle markets.
+SEOUL (Reuters) - South Korea’s Hyundai Motor Co said on Tuesday it will launch its premium brand Genesis in Europe this summer, debuting its flagship sedan and sports utility vehicle (SUV) in one of the world’s fastest growing electric vehicle markets.

-Genesis, which launched as Hyundai's standalone luxury division in 2015 to compete with premium brands like BMW (BMWG.DE), Mercedes and Lexus, said it will sell both conventional and electric models in the region.
+Genesis, which launched as Hyundai’s standalone luxury division in 2015 to compete with premium brands like BMW, Mercedes and Lexus, said it will sell both conventional and electric models in the region.

 “The Electrified G80 will be the first all-electric Genesis to arrive in Europe.
 A further two battery electric cars will follow, providing European customers with a choice of three Genesis zero-emission cars within the first year,” Genesis Motor Europe said in a statement.